LordDashMe/knowledge/DevOps/Deployments/MongoDB/PHP and MongoDB in Docker.md

-# MongoDB and PHP Setup in Docker
+# PHP and MongoDB in Docker

 ### LINK MONGODB TO CONTAINER: